 Strings

-In C++ strings are really arrays, but there are some different functions that are used for strings, like adding to strings, finding the length of strings, and also of checking to see if strings match.
+In C++ strings are really arrays, but there are some different functions that are used for strings, like adding to strings, finding the length of strings, and also checking to see if strings match.

 The definition of a string would be anything that contains more than one character string together.
 For example, “This” is a string.
 However, single characters will not be strings, though they can be used as strings.